-DAll conscientious websites that handle any kind of user information have SSL technology protecting their
+All conscientious websites that handle any kind of user information should use SSL technology to protect their customers.

 Keeps data secure between servers, safe from the hands of hackers.

 Google and other search engines are taking serious measures to highlight unsafe (HTTP) website to their site visitors.